Healthcare in Ethiopia: Achievements: effects on health service quality

-CBHI has contributed to improvements in the quality of healthcare services through an Increased flow of resources that are predictable, Clinical audit findings help to identify crucial challenges encountered by the health facilities and Improved community demand.
-In addition to this, it has other achievements like Contributing to the Women empowerment and Its impact on equity and reduction in financial hardship not yet studied.
+CBHI has contributed to improvements in the quality of healthcare services through an Increased flow of resources that are predictable, clinical audit findings help to identify crucial challenges encountered by the health facilities and improved community demand.
+In addition to this, it has other achievements like contributing to women's empowerment and its impact on equity and reduction in financial hardship not yet studied.